Gigabyte Radeon RX 9060 XT Gaming 8GB

 • Both products support DirectX 12 Ultimate.

-• Both products have one HDMI 2.1b port.
+• Both products feature exactly one HDMI port.

 Main Differences